-Each graph type can also be displayed with a 3D effect if desired.
+Each graph type can be displayed with a 3D effect if desired.

 ■ The Histogram is a type of bar graph that shows the frequency distribution of a dataset.
-The range of the values is split into equal-sized classes, called "bins", and for each bin the frequency (number of values it contains) determines the bar height.
+The range of the values is split into equal-sized classes, called 'bins', and for each bin, the frequency (number of values it contains) determines the bar height.

-Box plot (or "Box-and-Whisker plot") graphs are an effective way of examining the statistical distribution of values between different datasets.
+Box plot (or Box-and-Whisker plot) graphs are an effective way of examining the statistical distribution of values between different datasets.
 (See below left).

 ■ It is easier to overlay graphs together in the new graphing engine.
 Any number of overlays can be defined and each one has the full set of graph properties.
-In this example a bar chart and an area chart have been overlain, both drawn with a 3D effect.
-(See below right)
+In the example on the right below, a bar chart and an area chart have been overlain, both drawn with a 3D effect: